 For general budget guidelines, see our budget requirements page.
 The following are special budget exceptions that are specific to this program.
 The budget guidelines listed here for the pipeline grants competition supersede any conflicting guidelines listed on the general budget webpage.

 Representative categories of expenditure that should be described in the budget narrative include:

-- PI/co-PI Salary Support or Course Buyouts (no more than 50% of the grant)
+- PI/co-PI Salary Support or Course Buyouts (no more than 50% of the grant, not including fringe)

 - Data acquisition, such as data access fees or the purchase of data sets